10 Ways to Improve Your Brand's ChatGPT Visibility

 Here are ten ways to improve your brand's ChatGPT visibility.

-1. Audit your current visibility first
+1. Why should you audit your current visibility first?

 The manual approach: open ChatGPT and ask 10 to 20 questions your customers typically ask before buying.
 "What's the best [your category] for [use case]?"
 See if you appear.
 Note which competitors do.